 Sometimes, your business may have unique needs.
 Therefore, you need to ensure that the WordPress hosting company you choose offers the services you need.
-Some of the special requirements you need to watch out for include extra security measures for your online business and higher speeds for sites that receive heavy traffic.
+Some of the special requirements you need to watch out for include extra security measures for your online business, higher speeds for sites that receive heavy traffic, or custom WordPress website design.
 Another particular need includes HIPPA compliance for healthcare.

 WordPress hosting is hosting meant to meet WordPress' security and performance needs efficiently.
 As a result, businesses often rely on hosting companies to ensure their websites work as needed.
 Such companies usually ensure that your WordPress software gets updated automatically.
 They also provide upgrades to your plugins and themes.